IgnaceMenace/server/README.md

-# Server
-Knowledge, script and config files I need to setup my personal server.
+*Knowledge, script and config files I need to setup my personal server.*

 # Why ?
 - Self hosted services preserve your privacy
 - Since we are far from a fully decentralized internet you need to be able to host your services to keep control